 How to Turn Your Backyard into an Outdoor Movie Theater

-Looking for some creative ways to occupy your family while practicing social distancing?
-Warmer weather opens up plenty of new activities in the backyard.
-We’d suggest finding activities that switch things up a bit and help kids stay energized and excited.
-Consider moving your family movie night from the couch into the backyard.
-You can spend time together gathering supplies, setting up the space and ultimately enjoying a movie in the fresh air.
+Looking for some creative ways to occupy your household while practicing social distancing?
+Consider moving your movie night from the couch to the backyard.
+You can spend time together gathering supplies, setting up the space, and ultimately enjoying a movie in the fresh air.

 In this guide, we'll show you how to turn your backyard into a movie theater in a few easy steps.
 The good news is if you're a camper, you probably have most of the gear you need to pull this off.
 Let's dive in: